eliabedossantos/eliabedossantos/README.md

 ## I'm Eliabe dos Santos

 - I live in 🇧🇷
-- I am a Full Stack developer at Adekz TI
+- I am a mobile developer at  Pathfind
 - I’m currently learning about Kotlin

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful." ~Calvin Coolidge